Build system appears to lock if there is a conflict upon update

 Now, if I understand correctly, even if we go with solution (1) it has been suggested that solution is not currently working, since there is some sort of locking occurring and there is no output whatsoever indicating the source of the problem.
 The update command just mysteriously stops working?
 Is my understanding correct?

-#13 Updated by David Welker over 9 years ago
+#13 Updated by David Welker almost 10 years ago